ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 functions are all examples of objects.

 An **attribute** is an object attached to another object.
 An attribute usually contains metadata about the object to which it is attached.
+You can access attributes by typing a `.` after an object.

-An attribute can also be a function, in which case it is called a **method**.
+When an attribute is a function, it's called a **method**.
 For example, all strings have a `capitalize` method.
-You can access attributes and methods by typing a `.` after an object.
-Here's the code to capitalize a
+Here's the code to capitalize a string:
-string:

 ```{code-cell}
 "snakes everywhere!".capitalize()